1. What does it look like on the wall?

 11. How long before I receive my order?

-During November and December due to the high level of work requests, this usually increases to 4-6 weeks.
-We cannot guarantee installation prior to Christmas for any orders placed after 20th November.
+During October through to December due to the high level of work requests, this usually increases to 6-12 weeks.
+We cannot guarantee installation prior to Christmas for any orders placed after 14th October.
 We produce our awnings in a chronological order, so the sooner you place your order the sooner you will receive your awning.

 12. Do drop curtains come with zips?